 A History of Britain in Coins Collecting Pack

 Also included is Change Checker's new History of Britain in Coins Collector's Kit which brings history to life.
 We've picked 10 historical hot topics from some of the most interesting UK circulating £2 and 50p coins, all of which are possible to find in your change.

 Each coin can be stored using our unique Change Checker Collector's Cards, specially commissioned and expertly illustrated by Andy Walker.

-The complete set of 10 Collector's Cards are housed in protective pages in a Change Checker Album, along with a title page with space for you to personalise the collection and our top 10 change checking tips to help you complete the set as quickly as possible.
+The complete set of 10 Collector's Cards are housed in protective pages, along with a title page with space for you to personalise the collection and our top 10 change checking tips to help you complete the set as quickly as possible.

 Secure yours today by clicking 'Add to basket'.

 2019 D-Day £2 in the 'Britain in Coins' Pack

 Orders and payment terms are subject to acceptance and status.

 - Metal: Bi-metallic

 - Presented in the D-Day Landings "History of Britain in Coins" Card